 How Long Have We Been Doing This?

-For weddings that are structured along the Judeo-Christian model, the exchange of rings usually happens right after the wedding vows.
-Muslim couples may exhange rings at a betrothal, rather than at the wedding ceremony.
+For weddings that are structured along the Judeo-Christian model, the ring ceremony usually happens right after the wedding vows.
+Muslim couples may exchange rings at a betrothal rather than at the wedding ceremony.
 In Hindu wedding ceremonies, garlands are exchanged.

-The Ring Exchange and the Vows Aren’t the Same Thing?
+So, The Ring Exchange and The Vows Aren’t The Same Thing?

-Think of the vows as the declaration of intent that spells out the agreement, and the exchange of rings as the handshake that seals the deal.
+Think of the vows as the declaration of intent of everlasting love, and the exchange of rings as the handshake that seals the deal.

 Who Goes First?

 The best man typically has charge of both rings, though sometimes he will split that duty with the maid of honor, who will hold the groom’s ring.
 Or they can be entrusted to the officiant or another close (responsible) member of the family or wedding party.
+As long as it's someone who knows what they’re doing and is going to be up there with you, pick whoever you like.
 Whoever has the rings should make sure they have a secure place to keep them.

-Don’t stress out about the wedding ring exchange.
-It’s just a matter of waiting for your cue to take the hand of the one you love.Find The Perfect His and Her Wedding Rings
+Whatever you decide to say, don’t stress out about the wedding ring exchange.
+It’s just a matter of waiting for your cue to take the hand of the one you love.Find the Perfect His and Her Wedding Rings